ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The "location" claim gives the geographic position of the entity from which the attestation originates.
 Latitude, longitude, altitude, accuracy, altitude-accuracy, heading and speed MUST be as defined in the W3C Geolocation API {{W3C.GeoLoc}}
-(which in turn is based on {{WGS84}}).
+(which, in turn, is based on {{WGS84}}).
 If the entity is stationary, the heading is NaN (floating-point not-a-number).
 Latitude and longitude MUST always be provided.
-If any other of these values are not known, they are omitted.
+If any other of these values are unknown, they are omitted.

 The location may have been cached for a period of time before token creation.
 For example, it might have been minutes or hours or more